There is so much I want to tell you about martinis. I could keep you up all night.

 Of course, the classic martini nibble is the olive, but there are numerous other suitors.
 You can enjoy nuts, cheeses, cured meats, crisps/chips, pickles, popcorn, seafood and – my personal favourite – cocktail blini with an array of toppings.

-I’ve also had inspiration from Russia, Iraq, Mexico, Italy, Sri Lanka, Lebanon, France, South Korea, Peru, China, Colombia, Japan, Scandinavia, East Africa, South Africa, Turkey, Jamaica, Finland, Iraq and even Ancient Greece, among many others, and there will be many more options and ideas to enrich the martini world.
+I’ve also had inspiration from Russia, Iraq, Mexico, Italy, Sri Lanka, Lebanon, France, South Korea, Peru, China, Colombia, Japan, Scandinavia, East Africa, Thailand, South Africa, Turkey, Jamaica, Finland and even Ancient Greece, among many others, and there will be many more options and ideas to enrich the martini world.

 Explore yourself, try your own local specialities – and don’t forget to share them with the rest of us.
 We are always hungry for new inspiration!

 However, perhaps more importantly than snacks, nibbles and canapes, you need to make sure that dinner will be available when you finish your drink.